On this page:

 The Interest Tax Rate is used to pay interest on federal loans to Texas, if owed, used to pay unemployment benefits.
 This percentage will be the same for all employers in a given year.
 The Interest Tax is calculated according to Commission Rule.

 The fourth component of your tax rate is the Deficit Tax Rate (DTR).
-If the amount of money in the Unemployment Compensation Trust Fund on a tax rate computation date is less than an established minimum level, a DTR is added for the next calendar year to the General Tax Rate for each experience-rated employer for that year.
+If the amount of money in the Unemployment Compensation Trust Fund on a tax rate computation date is less than an established minimum level, a DTR is added for the next calendar year for each experience-rated employer.

 The fifth component of your tax rate is the Employment and Training Investment Assessment (ETIA).
 The assessment is imposed on each employer paying contributions under the Texas Unemployment Compensation Act as a separate assessment of 0.10 percent of wages paid by an employer.
 Money from the assessment is deposited to the credit of the employment and training investment holding fund.
 By law, the Replenishment Tax Rate is reduced by the same amount, so there is no increase in your tax rate due to this assessment.